 Accident occurred Friday, June 22, 2012 in Morgantown, WV

 Injuries: 1 Fatal.

-After departure from PA88, the airplane climbed to 3,100 feet above mean sea level on an approximately direct heading for MGW.
-The pilot then contacted Clarksburg Approach Control and was given a discrete transponder code.
-When the airplane was approximately nine miles east of the Morgantown airport, the air traffic controller advised the pilot that he had "radar contact" with him.
-The airplane then descended to 3,000 feet, and approximately one minute later struck the communications tower on an approximate magnetic heading of 240 degrees.
+The airplane climbed to 3,100 feet mean sea level (msl) on an approximate direct heading for the destination airport.
+When the airplane was about 9 miles east of the airport, the air traffic controller advised the pilot that he had "radar contact," verified the altitude of 3,100 feet msl, and instructed him to maintain visual flight rules (VFR).
+The airplane then descended to 3,000 feet msl, and, about 1 minute later, struck a communications tower with an overall height of about 3,089 feet msl.

 Index for Jun2012 | Index of months